Zhang Ruoyun: 2015–2023: Rising popularity and breakthrough

-In 2022, Zhang was cast as the lead, Lei Ming, in the drama The Hope, which tells the story of a passionate teacher helping students rediscover their purpose.
+That same year, Zhang starred as the lead, Lei Ming, in the drama The Hope, which tells the story of a passionate teacher helping students rediscover their purpose.
 After the airing of the series finale in January 2024, Zhang published a heartfelt reflection on his Weibo account，where he recalled his emotional journey playing the role of Lei Ming and shared his unique insights into this character.

-2024-present: Continued success and mainstream recognition
+2024–present: Continued success and mainstream recognition

 Before 2024, Zhang was already recognized for his versatility and impressive performances across a wide range of characters.
 His breakthrough came in 2019 with the immensely popular series Joy of Life, where his portrayal of Fan Xian received critical acclaim.
 His success continued with every subsequent drama, spanning both historical and modern settings, where he demonstrated a remarkable ability to bring characters to life.

 After a four-year hiatus since Joy of Life, filming for Joy of Life 2, in which Zhang reprised his role as the lead character Fan Xian, commenced in May 2023.
 When the TV series aired a year later, in May 2024, it achieved remarkable success, setting several records on Tencent Video, including the highest-ever popularity score.
 Joy of Life 2 also became the most-watched drama from mainland China on Disney+, and it gained considerable attention on platforms like YouTube and Viki, drawing two to three times the viewership of other highly regarded Chinese dramas.
 For his outstanding performance in Joy of Life 2, Zhang earned his second nomination for the Magnolia Award for Best Actor in a Television Series.

-In 2024, Zhang was cast as the male lead, Gao Feng, in the TV series Light of Dawn.
+In 2024, Zhang was cast as the male lead, Gao Feng, in the suspense TV series Light of Dawn.
 In the Summer of 2024, the film Escape from the 21st Century was released.
 That same year, for his outstanding performance in Ordinary Greatness, Zhang earned his nomination for China TV Golden Eagle Award for Best Actor.

 Personal life

 Zhang and actress Tang Yixin revealed their relationship through Weibo on August 2, 2017.
-They got married in Ireland on June 27, 2019 after dating for close to 9 years.
+They got married in Ireland on June 27, 2019, after dating for close to 9 years.
 Their daughter was born in May 2020.